 Are there too many unresolved technical challenges?

 There are still areas where carriers may need to do customization work or use outside professional services.

 As noted above, there is an emerging discipline called DevOps designed to treat cloud-service components as application pieces carried in abstract "containers."
 These containers can then be provisioned onto servers and connected via networks using automated policies.
 Open-source cloud projects are the main adopters of this approach; their status can be most easily found through an online search using the term DevOps on those projects' websites.

 Check out the first part of this tip series

 Another evolving issue is the manner of integration between behavior-based mobile cloud services and current OSS/BSS platforms.
 Although it's likely there will be increased standards interest in this integration, it will be necessary for operators to do some customization work to make those connections inside their back-office systems.

 The opportunity for behavior-based mobile cloud services is already here; annual revenues are valued at $500 billion.
 The technology to support this type of service is mostly available, but even where there are areas that still require special integration and customization, the benefits of taking an early lead in this market could be enormous.

-About the author: Tom Nolle is president of CIMI Corporation, a strategic consulting firm specializing in telecommunications and data communications since 1982.
+Tom Nolle is president of CIMI Corporation, a strategic consulting firm specializing in telecommunications and data communications since 1982.
 He is the publisher of Netwatcher, a journal addressing advanced telecommunications strategy issues.
 Check out his blog for the latest in communications business and technology development.